-There are many different types of graduate positions and programs and they are a great way to get your Master’s paid for.
+There are many different types of graduate positions and programs, and they are a great way to get your Master’s paid for.
 I applied to 50 different positions before landing a job.
-Often times these programs pay for a majority or all of your schooling costs and some offer stipends too.
-Being a graduate assistant is not a glamorous position, but is invaluable because you get not only coaching experience, but a Master’s degree also.
+Often times these programs pay for a majority or all of your schooling costs, and some offer stipends too.
+Being a graduate assistant is not a glamorous position, but it is invaluable because you get not only coaching experience but a Master’s degree also.

 Landing a Job

-For me my break came when I got an interview with a program in which I had coached the athletic director’s son in Legion baseball and was friends with coaches within the college.
-It was all about luck and timing and not giving up, because especially as a Division III assistant, there is not much money involved.
+My break came when I got an interview with a program in which I had coached the athletic director’s son in Legion baseball and was friends with coaches within the college.
+It was all about luck and timing and not giving up because, especially as a Division III assistant, there is not much money involved.

 Working Up to Being a Head Coach

-Deciding level to try and coach at is always an important question.
+Deciding which level to try and coach is always an important question.
 Knowing what each level entails can help you decide.

-- Then at the Division 1 level there are also 56 allowable games, which has come down dramatically since the 1980’s and 1990’s, and again more time consuming.
+- Then at the Division 1 level, there are also 56 allowable games, which has come down dramatically since the 1980s and 1990s, and are again more time-consuming.

-For me coaching at the Division III level is enjoyable, because it allows me to have more time to spend with my family and have more of my summers off.
-Most contracts at the Division III level are 9-month contracts, so during the summer months (June-August) you can explore other opportunities while still getting paid.
+For me coaching at the Division III level is enjoyable because it allows me to have more time to spend with my family and have more of my summers off.
+Most contracts at the Division III level are nine-month contracts, so during the summer months (June, July, and August), you can explore other opportunities while still getting paid.

 Compensation usually is lower at the Division III level and will generally increase as you move up the NCAA levels.
 There is a wide range on the pay scale at the different levels and among the levels also.
-For me I started out making $16,000 a year in my first head coaching position and then that turned into a full time position at $32,000 a year.
+I started out making $16,000 a year in my first head coaching position, and then that turned into a full-time position at $32,000 a year.
 Then in my second head coaching position, the starting salary was closer to $50,000 a year.
 It just depends on the college or university you are at and also on your coaching experience.